OpenSwitchNOS/openswitch-ops/docs/ping_cli.md

 #### Syntax
 `ping ( <IPv4-address> | <hostname> ) timeout <time>`
 #### Description
-This command sets the time to wait for a response in seconds from the receiver.The default value is 2 seconds.
+This command sets the time to wait for a response in seconds from the receiver.
+The default value is 2 seconds.
 #### Authority
 Root user.
 #### Parameters